Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Introduction

 We denote by $\kappa^b_G\in\Hb^2(G,\R)$ the associated cohomology class where $G=\PO_\C(p,\infty)$ (see \S\ref{sec:bndbasics}).
 As in finite dimension, the Gromov norm $\|\kappa^b_G\|_\infty$ is exactly the rank of $\calX_\C(p,\infty)$ (after normalization of the metric).
 Let $\rho\colon \Gamma\to\PO_\C(p,\infty)$ be a homomorphism of a complex hyperbolic lattice.
 Pulling back $\kappa^b_G$ by $\rho$, one gets a bounded cohomology class for $\Gamma$ and one can define \emph{maximal representations} of $\Gamma$ as representations maximizing a Toledo number defined as in finite dimension (see Definition \ref{def:max}).

-Our main results concern maximal representations of fundamental groups of surfaces and hyperbolic lattices.
+Our main results concern maximal representations of fundamental groups of surfaces and more generally hyperbolic lattices.
 It is a continuation of previous results for finite dimensional Hermitian targets, see \cite{BI,BIW,Poz,KM} among other references.
-The first ones deal (up to finite index) with fundamental groups of hyperbolic surfaces.
 The meaning of Zariski-density in infinite dimension is explained in the following subsection.
+For representations with target $\PO_\C(p,\infty)$ we prove rigidity: